Friedrich Wilhelm von Lossberg: Battle of Rhode Island

 On the American right, by 7:30 a.m.
 Von Lossberg had advanced against the American Light Corps under Col. John Laurens, who were positioned behind some stone walls south of the Redwood House.
 Von Lossberg pushed Laurens' men back onto Turkey Hill with the Hessian chasseurs, Huyne's Hessian regiment, and Fanning's Provincial Regiment.
 Laurens had been reinforced by a regiment sent by Sullivan, but von Lossberg stormed Turkey Hill and drove the defenders back on Nathanael Greene's wing of the army before starting a cannonade of Greene's lines.

 By 10 a.m., the sixth-rate HMS Sphynx, the converted merchantman HMS Vigilant, and the row galley HMS Spitfire had negotiated the passage between Rhode Island (Aquidneck) and Prudence Island and commenced a bombardment of Greene's troops on the American right flank.
 Von Lossberg now attacked Greene.
 German troops assailed Major Samuel Ward's Rhode Island Colored Regiment but were repulsed, so they bayoneted the American wounded as they fell back.
-Meanwhile, Greene’s artillery and the American battery at Bristol Neck concentrated their fire on the three British ships and drove them off.
+Meanwhile, Greene's artillery and the American battery at Bristol Neck concentrated their fire on the three British ships and drove them off.

 At 2 p.m., von Lossberg once again attacked Greene's positions without success.
 Greene counterattacked with Col. Israel Angell's 2nd Rhode Island Regiment, Brigadier General Solomon Lovell's brigade of Massachusetts militia, and Livingston's troops.
 Failing in a frontal attack, Greene sent his 1,500 men forward to try to turn von Lossberg's right flank.
 Heavily outnumbered, von Lossberg withdrew to the summit of Turkey Hill.
 By 3 p.m., Greene's wing was holding a stone wall three hundred paces from the foot of Turkey Hill.
 Towards evening, an attempt was made to cut off the Hessians on von Lossberg's left flank, but Huyne's Hessians and Fanning's Provincials drove off Greene's men.
 This ended the battle, although some artillery fire went on through the night.
 The British suffered 260 casualties, of whom 128 were German.

 At the conclusion of the battle von Lossberg wrote to his superiors: "During the retreat of the rebels and our pursuit, we lost altogether 231 men including English, Hessian and Ansbach troops, comprising dead, wounded, captured and missing personnel."
 He added: " Sullivan [General] in his report to Congress made a lot of noise about having annihilated us so we left more than 1,000 men on the battlefield...
 All men are liars-this man is no exception."

-All British and Hessian troops were fully evacuated from Newport by October 25, 1779.
-Von Lossberg returned to New York under the command of von Knyphausen, then commanding all Hessian troops in North America after replacing Heister on June 24, 1777.
-Von Lossberg was promoted to Lieutenant General effective March 7, 1781.
+All British and Hessian troops were fully evacuated from Newport by 25 October 1779.
+Von Lossberg returned to New York under the command of von Knyphausen, then commanding all Hessian troops in North America after replacing Heister on 24 June 1777.
+Von Lossberg was promoted to lieutenant general on 7 March 1781.